Codecademy/docs/methods/methods.md

 ---
 Title: 'Methods'
-Description: 'C++ class methods are user-defined functions that you can use within an instance of the class.
-We use a . before method names to distinguish them from regular functions'
+Description: 'C++ class methods are user-defined functions that can be used within an instance of the class.
+We use a . before method names to distinguish them from regular functions.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'